pp-mo/ncdata/docs/userdocs/user_guide/data_objects.rst

 In actual netCDF data, the value of an attribute is effectively limited to a one-dimensional array of certain valid netCDF types, and one-element arrays are exactly equivalent to scalar values.

-In ncdata, the ``.value`` of an :class:`ncdata.NcAttribute` must always be a numpy array, and when creating one the provided ``.value`` is cast with :func:`numpy.asanyarray`.
+The ``.value`` of an :class:`ncdata.NcAttribute` must always be a numpy scalar or 1-dimensional array.

-However you are not prevented from setting an attributes ``.value`` to something other than an array, which may cause an error.
-So for now, if setting the value of an existing attribute, ensure you always write compatible numpy data, or use :meth:`ncdata.NameMap.set_attrval` which is safe.
+When assigning a ``.value``, or creating a new :class:`ncdata.NcAttribute`, the value is cast with :func:`numpy.asanyarray`, and if this fails, or yields a multidimensional array then an error is raised.

-For *reading* attributes, it is best to use :meth:`ncdata.NameMap.get_attrval` or (equivalently) :meth:`ncdata.NcAttribute.as_python_value()` :  These consistently return either ``None`` (if missing); a numpy scalar; or array; or a Python string.
-Those results are intended to be equivalent to what you should get from storing in an actual file and reading back, including re-interpreting a length-one vector as a scalar value.
+When *reading* attributes, for consistent results it is best to use the :meth:`ncdata.NcVariable.get_attrval` method or (equivalently) :meth:`ncdata.NcAttribute.as_python_value` :
+These return either ``None`` (if missing); a numpy scalar; or array; or a Python string.
+These are intended to be equivalent to what you would get from storing in an actual file and reading back, including re-interpreting a length-one vector as a scalar value.

 .. attention::
-   The correct handling and (future) discrimination of string data as character arrays ("char" in netCDF terms) and/or variable-length strings ("string" type) is still to be determined.
+    The correct handling and (future) discrimination of attribute values which are character arrays ("char" in netCDF terms) and/or variable-length strings ("string" type) is still to be determined.
+    ( We do not yet properly support any variable-length types. )

-   For now, we are converting **all** string attributes to python strings.
+    For now, we are simply converting **all** string-like attributes by :meth:`ncdata.NcAttribute.as_python_value` to python strings.

-   There is **also** a longstanding known problem with the low-level C (and FORTRAN) interface, which forbids the creation of vector character attributes, which appear as single concatenated strings.
-So for now, **all** string-type attributes appear as single Python strings (you never get an array of strings or list of strings).

 See also : :ref:`data-types`